Excerpts on my personal relation to filmmaking from an interview for the Motorcycle Film Festival:

-I find rhythm is a valuable tool for story telling.
-Since I do a lot of in-camera editing, always having a song in my head helps me keep a sense of pace.
-I love cutting to music in the edit room; It's like collaborating with an old friend!
+Rhythm is a valuable tool.
+Songs are for story telling.
+I do a lot of in-camera editing.
+Having a song in my head helps me keep a sense of pace.
+Cutting to music in the edit room is like collaborating with an old friend!

-I shoot film for its texture and graininess.
-I use Super 8 a lot because it's small and portable.
-You know, hidden easily if you have to throw it in your jacket and take off on your bike!
-You can really get a lot of personality out of it by altering the speed of the images while shooting, and later in the development processing.
+I enjoy Super 8 for it's graininess.
+It's also a small format that is portable.
+You know, hidden easily if you have to throw it in your backpack and take off on your bike!
+A lot of additional personality comes out of the images by altering the speed, double exposing or by making adjustments in the processing.

-Yes, hand-developing can be a great tool for the right project.
-There are so many steps along the way to add flavor to the recipe.
+Hand-developing can be a great tool for the right project.
+The great thing about film is that there are so many steps along the way during which you can add flavor to the recipe!

 “Toast!”
 I may have heard every toast joke in the world - but I'm open to ideas! :)

 I am a visual artist who stumbled into the automotive industry thru my love of motorcycles and strong coffee.
 By attending rise 'n shine meet-ups and parking lot concourse events, I grew to love learning how to fix things the "old way."
 Absorbing as much as I could from legends like Homer Knapp, I learned to work thru the challenges of recreating obsolete parts and pieces.
 Along the way I was able to develop inspiring, life-long friendships with the varied characters of the greasy underground: both passionate purists and piece-it-together mutts.